Being part of the Federer/Nadal era a career booster, says Djokovic

 "At the beginning I was not glad to be part of their era," Djokovic said with a smile after beating British second seed Andy Murray in Sunday's Roland Garros final.

-"Later on I realised that in life everything happens for a reason.
+"Later on I realized that in life everything happens for a reason.
 You're put in this position with a purpose, a purpose to learn and to grow and to evolve.

 While he could feel frustrated that Federer, Nadal, with 14, and to a lesser extent Murray, who has won two, deprived him of more grand slam titles, Djokovic believes the rivalries within the 'Big Four' have made him a better player, and tennis a better sport.